survival-lumc/FineGrayDGM/README.md

   distribution functions, and vectorize covariate input.

-- Create a shiny app to automate plot creation for different parametrizations, and show when the total failure probablity exceeds one/cause-specific hazards become negative.
+- Create a shiny app to automate plot creation for different parametrizations, and show when the total failure probability exceeds one/cause-specific hazards become negative.